Ph.D., University of California, Los Angeles, 2010

 Linguistic anthropology, psychological anthropology, medical anthropology

-Dr. Black’s research examines verbal art, performance, and illness experiences, with a regional focus on southern Africa.
-Through these foci, his work connects to the anthropological study of gender and sexuality, race and ethnicity, globalization, neoliberalism, and international aid.
+Dr. Black’s research examines verbal art, performance, health, and illness.
+Through these foci, his work connects to the anthropological study of gender and sexuality, race and ethnicity, morality and ethics, globalization, neoliberalism, global health, and international aid.
 In his professional activities, Dr. Black emphasizes anthropological ethics and engaged scholarship, working in dialogue with public discourses, public policies, and the concerns and goals of research participants.
-He has studied HIV/AIDS support and activism and is in the initial stages of a project on humanitarian aid, conceptualizations of health, and linguistic practice.
-Dr. Black is on the advisory board for the journal, Anthropology and Humanism, and is the chair of the Committee on Ethics of the American Anthropological Association.
+He has studied HIV/AIDS support and activism in South Africa, improvisation (verbal and musical), and is working on a new project, The Global Health Discourses Project.
+In collaboration with the Centro Interamericano Para la Salud Global (CISG), he leads a field school focused on global health in Costa Rica.
+Dr. Black is on the advisory board for the journal, Anthropology and Humanism.
+His book, Speech and Song at the Margins of Global Health, will be published in September 2019.

 In Durban, South Africa, Dr. Black conducted ethnographic fieldwork with a Zulu gospel choir that was an HIV support group and AIDS activist organization.
 His interest in Zulu gospel music was linked to his background as a jazz saxophonist, including a B.A. in ethnomusicology.
-He expects the themes of performance and verbal art to resurface in his new project in analysis of how humanitarian aid organizations present themselves and create activist messages Dr. Black speaks isiZulu (a.k.a.
+He expects the themes of performance and verbal art to resurface in his new project on global health discourses in the US and Costa Rica.
+Dr. Black speaks isiZulu (a.k.a.
 Zulu) and Spanish.
 In addition to playing saxophone, guitar, and piano, Dr. Black enjoys the outdoors in urban, rural and park forms, and he has hiked and run through these spaces on five continents.

 (2015).
 “The Morality of Performance: HIV Disclosure on Stage and in Everyday Life in South Africa.”
 Ethos 43(3).